Tembo Mortgages logo

 There are lots of ways that your family could help you buy a place of your own sooner.
 These first-time home buyer schemes are often called guarantor mortgages because your parent is providing some kind of support which provides collateral or reassurance to your mortgage lender that you can afford the mortgage.

 If they have cash savings, your parent could gift these to you as part of or all of your deposit for your house.
 If they want their savings back at one point, they could do this using a Savings as Security mortgage (also known as a family guarantor or springboard mortgage).
 They’ll deposit 10% of the full property value into a special savings account held by your mortgage lender for a fixed period, normally 5 years.
 After that point, as long as you make your mortgage payments each month, they’ll get their savings back plus any accrued interest.
+Keep in mind though that your loved one will not get their funds back if you do not keep up with your mortgage payments.

 If your parents own a home, they could also unlock money from their property to top up your deposit through a Deposit Boost.
 This is a way for them to contribute to your house purchase without needing money in the bank, as the money is released through a small mortgage.
 If they want something back in return, they could use a Deposit Loan - that way, they’ll benefit by owning a percentage of your property in return for money towards your deposit.